-MCO community case managers are required to ensure that members are offered choice according to their respective MCO processes and forms, which are reviewed and approved by HHS.
-The MCOs provide oversight of service planning by reviewing the person-centered service plan to determine if choice between waiver and institutional care has been provided and provider choice is offered.
+MCO community case managers are required ensure that members are offered provider choice according to their respective MCO processes and forms, which are reviewed and approved by DHS.

-In addition, Iowa Medicaid QIO reviews the person-centered service plan to determine if provider choice is offered.
+In addition, the IME Medical Services Unit (MSU)reviews the person centered service plan to determine if provider choice (including CCO) is offered.